bediger4000/jobscheduler/README.md

 Based on the "Medium" rating,
 it seems more likely that the problem requires a full-fledged job scheduler, where new jobs can be added at any time.
-A one-shot timer is prety much an "Easy" problem.
+A one-shot timer is an "Easy" problem.
 This leads to interesting cases where the currently most urgent job is schedule to run at time X, but the newly to-be-scheduled job runs at time X - 1.
-The "wakeup and run a function" timer has to be reset to accomdate the to-be-scheduled job.
+The "wakeup and run a function" timer has to be reset to accomodate the to-be-scheduled job.

 It's also possible that the interviewer would use this problem for candidates of different nominal experience level, expecting more from candidates with more experience.

-I chose to write two, full-fledged job schedulers, with a scheduling thread that runs in the background, each function running in its own thread.
+I chose to write two, full-fledged job schedulers.
+Both schedulers have a thread that runs in the background, running each job (function) in its own thread.
 This just seemed more fun.

-One scheduler uses mutexes to allow the background thread and any other threads that schedule jobs, to insert and delete into a binary heap used as priority queue.
+One scheduler uses mutexes to allow the background thread and any other threads that schedule jobs to insert jobs into a binary heap used as priority queue.
-The other scheduler uses Go channels to let a single goroutine manage the priority queue and running functions at scheduled times.
+The other scheduler uses Go channels to let a single goroutine manage the priority queue.

 I'm not sure which scheduler is better.
 The channel-based scheduler feels like it has fewer concurrency bugs,